Volunteering for 2016 Telluride Bluegrass

 The following must be included with your application to be considered for a volunteer:

 - The second is a late cancellation fee of $75.
 This will only be deposited if you are accepted to volunteer and cancel after our cancellation deadline of May 3, 2015 and before June 7, 2016 you will be charged a late cancellation fee of $75.

 - If you successfully volunteer, the only charge that you will incur is the $15 processing fee.
-In this case, we will shred your other 2 checks or destroy your credit card information.
-The $75 and $255 deposits are only charged if you cancel after our cancellation deadlines or do not fulfill your obligations as a volunteer.
+The $75 and $265 deposits are only charged if you cancel after our cancellation deadlines or do not fulfill your obligations as a volunteer.

 - If you have already purchased a 4-day pass or a 4-day pass with Town Park or Warner Field Camping:

 - We will only refund the 4-day pass portion of the ticket.

-- If you complete your shifts satisfactorily we will refund you appropriately by check or credit card.
+- If you complete your shifts satisfactorily we will refund you appropriately by credit card.

 - You will be required to turn in your ticket at the festival Box Office when you check in, in order to receive your volunteer wristband and hat.
 If your ticket is being held at will-call, you will need the invoice number and the name it was purchased under when you check in at the Box Office.